 A small business has a lot to do when it comes to ensuring good dealings with clients.
 As the owner of a small business, you are no stranger to negotiations.
 Proforma invoice is the tool that allows you to negotiate with your clients seamlessly.

-Using myBillBook’s proforma invoice templates, you can ensure that you and your clients are on the same page.
+Using myBillBook’s proforma invoice template, you can ensure that you and your clients are on the same page.
 A proforma invoice is sent before the final invoice.
 It is how you let your clients know all the details- including what products and services are being delivered, what the cost of the project is going to be, and when the transaction is going to complete.
 With the right proforma invoice template, you make sure that there is room for discussion before reaching the stage for final payment.

 - List out the services being provided by your business